RetroDECK/ES-DE/USERGUIDE.md

 **X button**\
 _(Delete)_

 Selects random games and systems.
+Used by some other minor functions as explained by the help system and/or this guide.

 **Y button**\
 _(Insert on Unix and Windows, F13 on macOS)_

 Marks games as favorites in the gamelist views.
-Used by some other minor functions as explained by the help system and this guide.
+Used by some other minor functions as explained by the help system and/or this guide.

-## Getting your games into EmulationStation
+## Getting your games into ES-DE

-For most systems, this is very straightforward, just put your game files into the folder corresponding to the platform name.
-(These names can be found at the end of this document.)
+For most systems, this is very straightforward, just put your game files into the folder corresponding to the platform name (these names can be found at the [end](USERGUIDE.md#supported-game-systems) of this guide.)

 For some systems though, a more elaborate setup is required, and we will attempt to cover such situations in this guide as well.

-### Single gamefile installation
+### Single game file installation

 Let's start with the simple scenario of a single ROM game file per platform, which is the case for the majority of systems.
 In this example we're setting up ES-DE to play Nintendo Entertainment System games.